 “I was in a real bad place.
 I was pure evil,” writes Sean Vincent Gillis in a letter to another inmate.
 “No love, no compassion, no faith, no mercy, no hope.
 I’ve been there many times in the past ten years.”

-But to understand Sean, one has to look at his early years, which were complicated by an unhealthy relationship between his parents.
+But to understand Sean Vincent Gillis, one has to look at his early years, which were complicated by an unhealthy relationship between his parents.
 His father's struggles “with drinking, with coping” and “serious mental problems” often led to destructive altercations—even one that nearly cost 12-month-old Sean's life.
-Following a stint in a Louisiana mental hospital, his father announced that he never wanted to see Yvonne—his wife—or Sean ever again.
+Following a stint in a Louisiana mental hospital, his father announced that he never wanted to see Yvonne—his wife—or Sean Vincent Gillis ever again.
 And that was that.

-It wasn't an ideal start for a kid, but Yvonne insisted Sean was nothing but a happy, blue-eyed angel.
-But while his mother turned a blind eye to his flaws, his neighbors couldn't help but notice that “there was just something strange about him.”
+It wasn't an ideal start for a kid, but Yvonne insisted Sean Vincent Gillis was nothing but a happy, blue-eyed angel.
+But while his mother turned a blind eye to his flaws, his neighbors couldn't help but notice that there was something strange about him.
 Prone to violent outbursts, Sean could be heard loudly banging on garbage cans late at night.
 By his late teens, he'd developed a taste for petty crime, booze, dead bodies, and internet pornography—an obsession that frequently interfered with his jobs.

 While the practice of cannibalism has sporadically been commonplace among many cultures of the world throughout history, cannibalism in America is practiced most often by serial killers who eat human flesh for a variety of reasons.
 Some killers are aroused by the thought of eating the meat of humans and experience a euphoric state while consuming flesh.
 Some receive sexual pleasure from this forbidden act, while it makes others feel powerful.
 And then there are those who want to possess their victims, to keep them with them forever, and eating them is a way to accomplish this.
 Other cannibals are simply curious.